Network Systems Corporation: History

 NSC found itself in a strange position.
 Its HYPERchannel networking gear was being supplanted by cheaper and relatively plug-and-play LANs.
-In addition, the rapid evolution of routing protocols and software was not suited to their products which could neither be upgraded by the customer, nor booted from a server elsewhere on the network.
+In addition, the rapid evolution of routing protocols and software was not suited to its products which could neither be upgraded by the customer, nor booted from a server elsewhere on the network.
 In general, NSC products were maintained on-site by NSC technicians.

 The company attempted to respond to market demands in 1991 by merging with Vitalink Communications Corporation, primarily a bridge manufacturer.
 Vitalink was well entrenched in the LAN/Network industry, however, bridges and issues with large Spanning-Tree domains were allowing the router manufacturers to gain position.
 Vitalink had a very good router running SPF, the predecessor to OSPF.
 Eventually, this nifty router proved to be too little, too late.
 Vitalink was the "bridge company" while Cisco, Wellfleet, Proteon, and others were the router companies.

 In November 1993 NSC acquired the Boston-based Bytex Corp., a developer and manufacturer of WAN and LAN network switching system products including FDDI, Token Ring, and Ethernet adapters and switches.

 By 1995, NSC could not adapt to changing market conditions and merged with StorageTek.